When is the Apple Card credit card coming to Australia?

 - Security features.
 Credit card numbers will be issued per device and will need to be authorised with Touch ID or Face ID.
 Apple has stated that it will not be able to see what you buy or where you buy it.

-Compare credit cards with cashback offers and Apple Pay
+Compare credit cards with Apple Pay

 Will Apple Card work if I don't have an iPhone?